 However, it does not guarantee the best result.
 Each setup should be analyzed (measured) to choose the minimal jitter configuration.

-- The jitter effect occurs only during transformation digital to analog signal or back.
+- The jitter effect occurs only during the transformation digital to analog signal or back.

 - Jitter can’t distort the signal in the digital domain.
 Jitter can’t distort a signal in the analog domain.